 Also known as weight loss surgery

+Although bariatric surgery requires a short hospital stay of 1-2 days, it requires a lifetime commitment to maintaining your health.
 The National Institutes of Health recommend bariatric surgery for obese people with a BMI of at least 40, and for people with BMI 35 and serious coexisting medical conditions such as diabetes.
 Bariatric surgery is an excellent alternative for people who cannot lose significant weight through exercise and dieting and whose general health is compromised.

 The team at Bariatric & Aesthetic Surgery Associates have performed hundreds of weight loss surgical procedures and bring the expertise you require to attain optimal success after your surgery.